-Before his service at the Board, Mr. Kaplan held a number of positions within the U.S. Department of Justice and ATF, including Chief of the Audit Liaison Branch in ATF’s Office of Professional Responsibility and Security Operations; Counsel to Emergency Support Function #13; and Special Assistant to the Director of ATF.
-Additionally, Mr. Kaplan was detailed on a long-term assignment to the United States Attorney’s Office for the Eastern District of Virginia, where he prosecuted gang, violent crime and drug cases in the Major Crimes and Narcotics Unit.
+Since joining the Federal Government in 2007, Sam has held a number of additional positions within the U.S. Department of Justice and ATF, including Chief of ATF’s Audit Liaison Branch; Counsel to Emergency Support Function #13; and Special Assistant U.S. Attorney in the Eastern District of Virginia, where he prosecuted gang, violent crime, and drug cases in the Major Crimes and Narcotics Unit.

 Sam holds both a Juris Doctor and a Master of Arts in international studies/homeland security from the University of Denver, and is a Certified Information Privacy Professional/U.S. (CIPP/US).